cashordore/tails-utilities/local-share-applications/README.md

+# README for applications
-these files should be installed into ~amnesia/.local/share/applications/
+Install all files into ~amnesia/.local/share/applications/

-also, need to configure the persistence so that ".local" is retained....

-That's it.
+# SETUP
+make sure the ~amnesia/.local is part of your persistence configuration